- What is a trigger?

 A "BEFORE" trigger is called:

-- before running a function for managing the browsing Table controls.
+- before running a function for managing the Table controls based on a data file.

 A "BEFORE" trigger can be used for example to check the consistency of data for the items of a record.
 With this type of trigger, an HFSQL variable can be initialized in order to cancel the execution of the associated HFSQL function.